Pokymon/shortit/README.md

 This project is built with Django and uses Pipenv for managing dependencies.
 Follow these steps to get it running on your local machine:

-1. Clone the repository to your local machine using `git clone <repository-url>`.
+1. Clone the repository to your local machine using `git clone https://github.com/Pokymon/shortit.git`.

 2. Navigate to the project directory with `cd ShortIt`.